 Parking is limited, so we recommend taking the Link Light Rail to the Angle Lake station, which is walking distance to the park.

 It’s the traditional place to be in Seattle for the fireworks show – Gasworks Park on Lake Union.
-But, it has its challenges – 40,000 people usually visit the park each July 4th.
+But it has its challenges – 50,000 people usually visit the park each July 4th.
 Here are some tips for having the best experience:

-- Arrive early and plan on spending the day – bring a picnic, blankets, games and sun block!
+- Arrive early and plan on spending the entire day there – bring a picnic, blankets, games, and sun block!

-Wherever you celebrate the holiday have a safe and fun filled weekend!
+Wherever and however you celebrate the holiday, have a safe and fun-filled weekend!